Blizzard26/knxTools/Readme.md

 * `writeable`: Indicates whether or not the associated group address may be written (i.e., KNX Write-Flag is set on one of the Com-Objects associated with the group address)
 * `context`: Map from String to String read from the comments section of the Function in the KNX Project (see [Advanced Options](#advanced-options) for details)

-`KNXThingDescriptor`s have the following properties:
-* TODO

-`KNXItemDescriptor`s have the following properties:
-* TODO

 #### Step 5.
 Run
 Run